AMR-XCVIII/CatPhotoApp-FreeCodeCamp/README.md

-# freecodecamp-challenges
+# HTML-CatPhotoApp-FreeCodeCamp
-Challenges that I've been working on at freecodecamp.org.

-This repository is meant to store and register the coding challenges I've completed at the FCC courses.
+This is the solution for the Cat Photo App challenge that is available at freecodecamp.org.